reject with contempt

 briskness of manner: I judge you not, sir.
 I am ready to hear your evidence.

-be confusing or perplexing to; cause to be unable to think clearly
+be confusing or perplexing to

 As a judge, Danforth should not be befuddled, but his complete lack of befuddlement at what's good and what's evil actually makes him a bad judge, because most people and situations are not as precise and sharp as he'd like to see them as.